 What is loxapine?

-Loxapine is a medication used to treat mental health conditions including schizophrenia and bipolar disorder.
-It can be taken by mouth, inhaled, or given as an injection.
-Brand names for loxapine include Loxitane® and Adasuve®.
+Loxapine is a medication that has been used to treat mental health conditions including schizophrenia and bipolar disorder.
+Some brand names for loxapine are Loxitaneâ and Adasuveâ.

 I take loxapine.
 Can it make it harder for me to get pregnant?